paithiov909/gibasa/README.md

 MeCab and its dictionary with pacman before your installing package (currently being tested on [rtools42](https://cran.r-project.org/bin/windows/Rtools/rtools42/rtools.html)).
+Note that you may have to add `%RTOOLS42_HOME%\ucrt64\bin` directory to the PATH environment variable.

 ``` sh
 $ pacman -Sy mingw-w64-ucrt-x86_64-mecab mingw-w64-ucrt-x86_64-mecab-naist-jdic